vojsa5/NI-AFP-semestral_work_rozhon/README.md

 The fourth line shows a sum of all classes in the source code.
 Enums, interfaces of structs are also counted and considered to be classes ofr simplicity.

 The fifth line shows a number of places, where based on a condition, two different branches of code can be executed.
-For example code
+For example python code

 ```
 if x: